 Don’t miss out on the Pacific Wheel, which is the only Ferris wheel on the planet to be powered by solar energy.

 Address: 380 Santa Monica Pier, Santa Monica, CA 90401, United States

 In a building that was once an industrial mill for flour, Hauser & Wirth now lives in the Arts District of LA as an oasis of modern art, books, and gardens.

 A great restaurant onsite, a gallery, and a bookstore all make up the best of the stuff to do at this location.

 Hauser & Wirth first opened its doors in 1992 and has grown in popularity throughout Los Angeles ever since, allowing it to host workshops, performances, discussions and lectures, and screenings.

 All sorts of exhibitions showcase famous works by interesting modern artists.

 This is not Hauser & Wirth’s only location, either, as over 75 different estates across the globe share its name and its mission.

 Address: 901-909 E 3rd St, Los Angeles, CA 90013, United States

-Going to Santa Cruz?
+Going on a road trip around California?
 Fret not!
-Here’s what to do in Santa Cruz for a memorable holiday!
+Here’s what to do in Santa Cruz & what to do in Santa Monica for a memorable trip!